Oliver-Loeffler/git-msi-installer/README.md

 * It should provide Start Menu links and links to Documentation.
 * It should provide Explorer Integration.
 * Default settings should match company requirements (e.g. HTTPS backend using Windows Secure Channels, NANO as editor etc.)
+* Basic `gitconfig` should be created during the installation process (its quite nice that `gitconfig` somehow follows the `ini`-file shema.

 ## Procedure